JonathanC1021/CIS7-Project-1-Basic-CPU-/README.md

 // There are formulas in each function so that there is a conversion to numbers from 0 - 25 and conversion to alphabets.

+// The cipher's modular arithmatic for encryption is: Ei = (Pi + Ki) mod 26  P = Plain text, K = Key

+// The cipher's modular arithmatic for decryption is: Di = (Ei - Ki + 26) mod 26